Overview

 According to the Low Dose Naltrexone home page [LDN], LDN has been seen to benefit Hashimoto's thyroiditis, which is considered to be an autoimmune disease.

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN) and offers these protocols as a complement to other therapies; however at this time Dr. Weyrich has only treated one confirmed case of Hashimoto's thyroiditis using LDN (in addition to thyroid hormone replacement therapy).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN) and offers these protocols as a complement to other therapies; however at this time Dr. Weyrich has only treated one confirmed case of Hashimoto's thyroiditis using LDN (in addition to thyroid hormone replacement therapy).
 The patient reported significant improvement in symptoms, and auto-antibody markers were seen to be substantially reduced.

 Please see What is Low Dose Naltrexone? for more information.